decentralized-identity/didcomm-messaging/routing.md

 **type**: MUST be `DIDComm`.

-**publicKey**s: MUST be an array of strings, to specify the keys to be used when encrypting a message to be sent to this endpoint.

 **serviceEndpoint**: MUST contain a URI for a transport specified in the [transports] section of this spec.

-**routingKeys**: An optional list of keys to be used when preparing the message for transmission as specified in the [Routing] section of this spec.
+**routingKeys**: An optional ordered array of strings referencing keys to be used when preparing the message for transmission as specified in the [Routing] section of this spec.

 #### Multiple Endpoints